Tannaka-Krein duality for finite 2-groups: 2-groups and 2-representations

 \begin{defn} Let $\CG$ be a 2-group.
 A \emph{finite semisimple 2-representation} of $\CG$ is a 2-functor $\mathrm B \CG \to 2\vect$, where $\mathrm B \CG$ is the one-point delooping 2-category of $\CG$. \end{defn}

-\begin{rem} Given a 2-group $\CG$, the following notions are equivalent: \bit \item a 2-functor $\mathrm B \CG \to 2\vect$; \item a finite semisimple $\CG$-module, i.e., a finite semisimple category $\CV$ equipped with a left $\CG$-action $\CG \times \CV \to \CV$ and coherence data; \item a finite semisimple category $\CV$ equipped with a monoidal functor $\CG \to \End_\bk(\CV)$, where $\End_\bk(\CV)$ is the monoidal category of $\bk$-linear endofunctors on $\CV$ and natural transformations; \item a finite semisimple category $\CV$ equipped with a monoidal functor $\CG \to \Aut_\bk(\CV)$, where $\Aut_\bk(\CV)$ is the 2-group of $\bk$-linear auto-equivalence on $\CV$ and natural isomorphisms. \eit More generally, one can similarly define the notion of a 2-representation of $\CG$ in any 2-category $\SC$ \cite{Elg07}. \end{rem}
+\begin{rem} Given a 2-group $\CG$, the following notions are equivalent: \bit \item a 2-functor $\mathrm B \CG \to 2\vect$; \item a finite semisimple category $\CV$ equipped with a monoidal functor $\CG \to \End_\bk(\CV)$, where $\End_\bk(\CV)$ is the monoidal category of $\bk$-linear endofunctors on $\CV$ and natural transformations; \item a finite semisimple category $\CV$ equipped with a monoidal functor $\CG \to \Aut_\bk(\CV)$, where $\Aut_\bk(\CV)$ is the 2-group of $\bk$-linear auto-equivalence on $\CV$ and natural isomorphisms; \item a finite semisimple left $\CG$-module, i.e., a finite semisimple category $\CV$ equipped with a left $\CG$-action $\CG \times \CV \to \CV$ and coherence data. \eit More generally, one can similarly define the notion of a 2-representation of $\CG$ in any 2-category \cite{Elg07}. \end{rem}

 \begin{expl} The finite semisimple category $\vect$ equipped with the trivial $\CG$-action is called the \emph{trivial 2-representation} of $\CG$.
-In other words, the $\CG$-action is given by the composite morphism $\CG \to \{\ast\} \to \End_\bk(\CV)$ where $\{\ast\}$ is the trivial monoidal category with only one object and identity morphism. \end{expl}
+In other words, the $\CG$-action is given by the composite functor $\CG \to \{\ast\} \to \End_\bk(\CV)$ where $\{\ast\}$ is the trivial monoidal category with only one object and identity morphism. \end{expl}

 \begin{expl} Suppose $\CG$ is a finite 2-group.
 The functor category $\fun(\CG,\vect)$ has a left $\CG$-action defined by the right translation:

 Since $\CG$ is equivalent to the disjoint union of $\lvert \pi_1(\CG) \rvert$ copies of $\mathrm B \pi_2(\CG)$, the functor category $\fun(\CG,\vect)$ is equivalent to the direct sum of $\lvert \pi_1(\CG) \rvert$ copies of $\rep(\pi_2(\CG))$ and hence finite semisimple.
 We denote this finite semisimple 2-representation by $\mathcal F_r(\CG) \in 2\rep(\CG)$.
 There is another left $\CG$-action on $\fun(\CG,\vect)$ defined by the left translation: